Scan HTML for XSS vulnerabilities and OWASP Top 10 security issues instantly

 The validator checks for SEO issues (missing meta description, missing Open Graph tags, improper heading structure) and performance warnings (missing lazy loading, security issues with external links).
 It generates a comprehensive report with errors, warnings, and suggestions.

-Follow these best practices to ensure your HTML code is secure and protected against vulnerabilities:
+Follow these best practices to ensure your HTML code is secure and protected against vulnerabilities.
+Our html security scanner instant tool helps you check html for security issues quickly.
+Use this html security test tool regularly to maintain OWASP compliance:

 Every HTML document should start with <!DOCTYPE html>.
 This tells browsers which HTML version to use and ensures proper rendering.
 Without it, browsers may enter quirks mode, causing inconsistent rendering.